lfai/model_openness_tool/CONTRIBUTING.md

 See the [INSTALL.md](INSTALL.md) file for more information on how to setup your environment to run MOT.

+Before submitting any PR, please, verify that your changes do not have any unexpected side effects using the [non-regression tests](Test_Scripts/README.md#non-regression-tests).

 ## Legal stuff

 To handle the legal aspects of contributions, like many other